NEW Insurance Options. Click Here And Find Out If Your Procedure Is Covered

 So Who is a Good Candidate for Diastasis Recti Repair?

-These small incisions are great, but they don’t remove any skin – they only fix the muscle.
-This helps me determine who is a good candidate.
 A good candidate is someone who has stretched-out muscles but not a lot of stretched-out skin.
 That means that when you get up in the morning, and your stomach is flat, and you suck in all that extra size, that your skin does not hang or double over.
 The perfect patient looks great in the morning and then looks more and more “pregnant” or stretched-out throughout the day.

-Remember, if you have a lot of loose skin or a very wide diastasis, and then surgically I “cinch” your waist back together, all that skin has to fit a much smaller version of you!
 If your skin is hanging or loose, you may need some tuck (skin removal) on top of the diastasis repair, requiring a larger abdominal incision.
-A full abdominoplasty is for excessive skin, and the mini-abdominoplasty is when the extra skin is only present on the lower part of the abdomen, below the belly button.
+A full abdominoplasty is for excessive skin, and a mini-abdominoplasty is when the extra skin is only present on the lower part of the abdomen, below the belly button.

 Get Treatment for Your Separated Abs

-The most important takeaway is to remember that you do have the option only to fix the muscle.
 You don’t need to remove skin or make extensive incisions unless you choose to do so.
 Never let anyone say that you have to have a tummy tuck when you don’t really need it!
 Contact us to schedule a consultation and learn more about which treatment may be right for you.

 Dr. Cassileth Headshot